kprevas/ronin/Aardvark-in-Ronin.md

 ## `vark test`
 Runs the tests in the `test` folder and reports the results.

+`vark test -trace` enables detailed tracing output during the test, similar to what is logged when running the application in development mode.
+Use this to help diagnose test failures.

 `vark test -parallelClasses` will run your test classes in parallel (but the methods within each class serially);
 `vark test -parallelMethods` will run the methods in each test class in parallel (but the test classes serially).
 `vark test -parallelClasses -parallelMethods` will run everything in parallel.
 If you are running on a multi-core